 - Accused Student responds to the Statement of Charges.
 The student may present documents, materials and/or witnesses in response to the Statement of Charges.

-- The Board shall have a final opportunity to question the parties.
+- The Judicial Board shall have a final opportunity to question the parties.

-- Within 15 days of the conclusion of a hearing, the Judicial Board shall issue a written decision outlining its findings and disciplinary action, if any, to the parties.
+h.
+Within fifteen (15) days of the conclusion of a hearing, the Judicial Board shall issue a written decision outlining its findings and disciplinary action, if any, to the parties.

-A student found in violation of the college’s Code of Conduct shall be subject to one or more of the following sanctions:
+A student found in violation of the College’s Code of Conduct shall be subject to sanctions, including but not limited to:

-The intent of the college is to impose sanctions in a progressive manner, beginning with the least punitive sanction.
-However, depending on the nature and severity of a student’s violation the college reserves the right to impose any of the above-referenced sanctions at any time.
+A student who violates the Code of Conduct while serving any of the above sanctions shall be subject to further discipline, up to and including expulsion.
+The intent of the College is to impose sanctions in a progressive manner, beginning with the least punitive sanction.
+However, depending on factors, such as the nature and severity of a student’s violation and/or prior disciplinary history, the College reserves the right to impose any of the above-referenced sanctions at any time.

-- Within five days of receiving the Judicial Board’s decision, either the CCO or the Accused Student may appeal the Judicial Board’s decision to the college’s Appeals Officer.
+a.
+Within five (5) days of receiving the Judicial Board’s decision, either the CCA or the Accused Student may appeal the Judicial Board’s decision to the College’s Appeals Officer.

-- An appeal must be in writing.
-An appeal is permitted only to consider new evidence, which was not presented at the hearing because it was not reasonably known to the Accused Student at that time, and which is sufficiently relevant such that it could alter the Judicial Board’s decision.
+b.
+An appeal must be in writing and be based on a credible claim that: the hearing was not conducted in conformity with the Code of Conduct; the decision was not supported by a preponderance of the evidence presented; the sanction imposed was not appropriate in light of the Judicial Board’s decision; or new evidence exists, whichwas not presented at hearing because it was not reasonably known to the Accused Student at that time, and which is sufficiently relevant such that it could alter the Judicial Board’s decision.

-- The Appeals Officer shall issue a written decision within 10 days of receiving the appeal.
+c.
+The Appeals Officer shall issue a written decision within ten (10) days of receiving the appeal.
 The Appeals Officer may accept, reject or modify the Judicial Board’s decision or sanction.